How ICS2 works

 EORI numbers

 Economic Operators Registration and Identification number (EORI) numbers are required for EU businesses to import or export goods into or out of the EU.
-EORI numbers are only required for B2B shipments, and only the EU recipient business must have one.
+EORI numbers are required only for B2B shipments, and only the EU recipient business must possess one.
 Non-EU businesses will only have an EORI as the sender if they have an EU headquarters.

-For B2B shipments entering the EU, the sender must collect the recipient business' EORI number before passing the shipment to the carrier.
+For B2B shipments to the EU, the sender must obtain the recipient business's EORI number before handing the shipment to the carrier.
 The carrier cannot depart without it.
 See our guide for more information on EORI numbers.

 Frequently asked questions